Configuring Prisma Cloud proxy settings

 A number of settings let you specify how Prisma Cloud interfaces with your proxy.

-You can provide a list of addresses that Prisma Cloud can contact directly without connecting through the proxy.
-Specify DNS names, IP addresses, or a combination of both.
+You can provide a list of addresses—DNS names, IP addresses, or a combination of both—that Prisma Cloud can contact directly without connecting through the proxy.
 Specifying IP addresses in CIDR notation is supported.
 Specifying DNS names using wildcards is supported.

 Console verifies server certificates for all TLS connections.
 With TLS intercept proxies, the connection from Console to the Internet passes through a proxy, which may be transparent.
 To facilitate traffic inspection, the proxy terminates the TLS connection and establishes a new connection to the final destination.